SALT-Lab-Human-AI/project-check-point-1-ABCapture/validation/Opportunity framing.md

-# 🚀 Opportunity Framing – ABCapture
+# Opportunity Framing – Notebook LM

 The findings from the NotebookLM validation study highlight several opportunities for ABCapture to address gaps that existing tools do not cover.